-Chronological overview of the development of English literature in England from the late 17th century through the early 20th century.
+Chronological survey of the development of English literature in England from the late 17th century through the early 20th century.
 Lecture, discussion, guest speakers, student reports or projects, research paper on a chosen period or author.
 Continuation of English 220; English 220 not prerequisite.
 Prerequisite: Writing 101.
+3 Credits.